lonkaars/blog/posts/redpwn2021.md

 challenges.

-The first thing I did was use [iaito](https://github.com/radareorg/iaito) to look at a dissassembly graph of the binary.
-Iaito is a graphical frontend to the radare2 reverse engineering framework, and I didn't feel like learning two things at the same time, so that's why I used it.
+The first thing I did was use [iaito](https://github.com/radareorg/iaito) to look at a disassembly graph of the binary.
+Iaito is a graphical front-end to the radare2 reverse engineering framework, and I didn't feel like learning two things at the same time, so that's why I used it.
 While it's very user-friendly, I didn't look into reverse engineering tools very much, and